alexoconner/react-slide-me/README.md

 React component written in ES6 for creating slideshows/carousels with images or (later) html using CSS3 animations.

 `Note` This is still waaay under development.
-However, feel free to try it out though!
+However, feel free to try it out!

 ## Installation
 * clone repository
 * `npm install`
 * `npm run build` then open the ./lib directory in your browswer or run `npm start` to start live-server.

 ## Usage
 See comments below: